 The capital appreciation arising on the sale of a mortgage holder's property is shared between the mortgage holder and the Company as set out in the original loan agreement.
-The Company pays its entire share of the appreciation to the Note holders.
+The Company pays its entire share of the appreciation to the Note holders

 The economic characteristics and risks of the shared appreciation rights receivable and payable are not viewed as being closely related to those arising on the mortgages and Notes, respectively.
 The shared appreciation rights receivable and payable have therefore been valued separately from the mortgages and Notes using current HPI.
-There is uncertainty regarding the timing of any future shared appreciation receipts and the directors do not consider that it is practical to include an estimate of future HPI in these valuations.
+There is uncertainty regarding the timing of any future shared appreciation.
+As a borrower could sell immediately the directors consider that spot price is the best estimate of shared appreciation and therefore current HPI is used.